xtendui/xtendui/src/gatsby/markdown/components/toolbar/index.md

 category: "Design"
 parent: "Toolbar"
 title: "Toolbar"
-description: "Simple toolbar component as a subcomponent of list group."
+description: "Simple toolbar component as a subcomponent of listgroup."
 tags: ['wip']
 ---

 ## Usage

-Use [list group](/components/list-group) to create a **toolbar**.
+Use [listgroup](/components/list-group) to create a **toolbar**.

 [[noteDefault]]
-| This component uses [list group](/components/list-group) see documentation for more info.
+| This component uses [listgroup](/components/list-group) see documentation for more info.

 [[notePrimary]]
 | For usability purpose use `role="toolbar"`.